Notice of Privacy Practices

 Research.
 We may use your medical information for research purposes when an institutional review board or privacy board has approved the research after it has reviewed the research proposal and established protocols to ensure the privacy of your medical information.

 Fundraising Activities.
 We may use certain medical information about you to contact you in an effort to raise money for our organization.
 We may disclose such medical information to an affiliated foundation so that the foundation may contact you in raising money.
 We only would release contact information, such as your name, address and phone number, as well as limited information about your treatment, including the dates you received treatment or services from us.
-If you do not want us to contact you for fundraising efforts, you must notify the External Affairs at Southcoast Hospitals Group, 141 Page Street, New Bedford, MA 02740 in writing or call 1-800-925-9450.
+If you do not want us to contact you for fundraising efforts, you must notify the Philanthropy Department at Southcoast Hospitals Group, 141 Page Street, New Bedford, MA 02740 in writing or call 1-800-925-9450.
 If we send you a fundraising communication, we will also give you an opportunity to opt out of receiving future fundraising communications.

 Example: We may use your medical information to ask you for donations to support the Hospital.
 For example, if you are a cardiology patient, we may send you a letter to support the Southcoast cardiology program.